Duchess of Sussex weighed up calling father 'daddy'

 This included whether it should begin by addressing Mr Markle as "daddy".

-The court heard that the duchess had asked her head of communications: "Given I've only ever called him 'daddy' it may make sense to open as such, despite him being less than paternal, and in the unfortunate event that it leaked it would pull at the heartstrings."
+The court heard that the duchess had written: "Given I've only ever called him 'daddy' it may make sense to open as such, despite him being less than paternal, and in the unfortunate event that it leaked it would pull at the heartstrings."

 Andrew Caldecott, representing the news organisation, quoted Meghan in a further exchange, saying the letter was "real, honest and factual, and if he leaks it, then that's on his conscience, and at least the world will know the truth.
 Words I could never voice publicly".

-And the court heard the exchange said: "Obviously everything I have drafted is with the understanding that it could be leaked, so I have been meticulous in my word choice."
+And the court heard, quoted from the exchange, that: "Obviously everything I have drafted is with the understanding that it could be leaked, so I have been meticulous in my word choice."

-Associated Newspapers' legal team are disputing in their appeal that this was simply a private and personal letter - and have argued that it was crafted with the "possibility of public consumption" in mind.

-They are seeking to overturn a previous court ruling in favour of the duchess, who had successfully sued over the publication of part of the letter.

-The duchess had won her claim that this was a misuse of her private information and a breach of copyright.
+The duchess said that Mr Markle's involvement in media coverage was putting pressure on Prince Harry and the letter was a way of addressing that.

+"I felt that, even if my attempt to stop my father talking to the media failed, at least my husband would be able to say to his family that I had done everything I could to stop it," said the statement from the duchess.

-The letter had been sent to Thomas Markle a few months after the duchess had married Prince Harry and it challenged his dealings with the media.
+The letter had been sent to Thomas Markle a few months after the duchess had married Prince Harry and it challenged her father's dealings with the media.

 Mr Markle, who was said to be unhappy at other media accounts of his relationship with his daughter, had given the letter to the Mail on Sunday.